-(Junni et al., 2013) shown that in general, the exploration and exploitation aspects organizational ambidexterity are positively correlated with business success.
+(Junni et al., 2013) shown that in general, the exploration and exploitation aspects of organizational ambidexterity are positively correlated with business success.
 However, the research also recognized the significance of moderators with regard to organizational structures and its performance.
-It surprisingly found that high degrees exploitation and exploration, as opposed to balanced measures, were proved to produce the maximum level of performance.
-Additionally, it was shown that organizational ambidexterity performs better in the service and technology industries than in manufacturing.

-(Limpaphayom& Lai, 2003) examined the effects of different organizational forms on business performance in the context of Japanese Kiertsu companies in the non-life insurance industry.
+It was surprisingly found that high degrees of exploitation and exploration, as opposed to balanced measures, were proved to produce the maximum level of performance.
+Additionally, it was shown that organizational ambidexterity performs better in the service technology and industries than in manufacturing.
+(Limpaphayom& Lai, 2003) the effects examined of different organizational forms on business performance in the context of Japanese Kiertsu companies in the non-life insurance industry.
 The profitability and performance were positively and significantly correlated.
 The reduction of agency conflicts in these organizations has been suggested as a potential explanation for this higher performance.
-Furthermore, there is strong shareholder supervision of management, which encourages less information asymmetry.
+Furthermore, there is shareholder supervision strong of management, which encourages less information asymmetry.
 As a result, these businesses perform better overall thanks to increased efficiency and free cash flow levels.